There's a reason why Little India has earned a rep as a hip 'hood. We explore the best restaurants, boutique hotels and things to do.

 A wet market, food centre and shopping complex in one, Tekka Centre is the go-to for your Indian cuisine fix.
 Specialities include biryani (spicy rice dish served with chicken or mutton gravy) from Hanifa’s or Allauddin.
 Or Indian rojak (a salad of fried dough fritters, boiled potatoes, cuttlefish, hard-boiled eggs and more) from Temasek Indian Rojak.
 Finish your meal with a glass of teh tarik (frothy hot milk tea) from any of the drink stalls!

 Tekka Centre, 665 Buffalo Road, Singapore 210665

-If there’s anything that can make us stray from our usual order of lattes, it’d be Old Hen Coffee Bar’s ingenious bottled cold brews.
-Just pop them open (like you would a bottle of Heineken) and savour the chilled caffeinated goodness of Oriole’s smooth Raven blend – in either smooth black or creamy white.
+If there’s anything that can make us stray from our usual order of lattes, it’s Old Hen’s bottled cold brews.
+Just pop them open and savour the chilled caffeinated goodness in either smooth black or creamy white.
 Feeling a little er… peckish (pun intended)?
-Then Old Hen’s decadent buttermilk waffles served with blueberry compote, strawberries, and honey-infused Greek yogurt should satiate you quite nicely.
+Old Hen’s brownie affogato should satiate you quite nicely.

-If you’re hitting a cafe more for food than coffee, The Malayan Council offers some truly eclectic menu items featuring local twists.
-Tuck into hearty mains like the salted egg mud crab and soft-shell crab linguine, or the perennial favourite, duck lemak and chilli padi linguine.
-For dessert, choose from the cafe’s wide selection of cakes that include the ondeh ondeh and gula melaka cake.
+Planning on hitting a cafe more for food than coffee?
+The Malayan Council offers some truly eclectic menu items featuring local twists.
+Tuck into hearty mains like roti kirai beef ribs or the perennial favourite, asam pedas seafood aglio.
+For dessert, choose from the cafe’s wide selection of cakes.
+We recommend the classic ondeh ondeh cake with a rich coconut cream.

 Haniffa Textiles, 60 Serangoon Road, Singapore 217967